 Sueda’s Japanese Sweet Tapioca with Coffee Jelly

-I’m 15 now and my family and I came to Australia from Japan about a year ago due to my father’s job.
+Hi, my name is Sueda Ugurlu.
+My family and I came to Australia from Japan about two years ago due to my father’s job.
 My mother and father are both Turkish.
-My mother comes from Eskisehir in the north west of Turkey and my father from Burdur in the Lakes region of south west Turkey where the second largest lake, Salda Lake, is considered to be one of the cleanest lakes in the world.
+My mother comes from Eskisehir, a city in the north-west which dates back to at least 1000 BC and is estimated to be even older.
+In Turkish, Eskisehir literally means ‘old city’.
+My father is from Burdur in south west Turkey where Salda Lake is famous for being one of the cleanest lakes in the world.

-Having spent the first 14 years of my life in Tokyo, Japan feels like it will always be an interesting episode of my life with a special place in my heart and I hope I will always stay in touch with my friends back in Japan.
+Having spent the first 14 years of my life in Tokyo, Japan feels like it will always be an interesting experience of my life with a special place in my heart.
+I get nostalgic at times and miss it and I hope to visit as soon as possible.

-I treasure memories of breaking the fast and inviting guests to Iftar.
+I treasure memories of breaking the fast and inviting guests to Iftar in Japan.
 In any culture, tables bring people together and Ramadan Iftars don’t just mean having guests but thinking consciously about the act of sharing your food with others.

-The mastermind behind our Iftars is always my beloved mother who puts so much effort into filling the seats around the table with Muslim and especially in Japan non-Muslim friends.
-She gives her all to cook delicious food for everyone.
+Our Iftars were even better because my mother put so much effort into filling the seats around the table with Muslim and non-Muslim friends.
+She gave her all to cook delicious food for everyone.
 I would help her out as much as I could.
 Our house would be filled with the different fragrances of delicious food floating in the air.
 You could even smell those fragrances outside before the guests arrived.

-Another special dessert my mother would make that my brother and I could not resist eating was Sweet Tapioca with Coffee Jelly.
-It is a Japanese dessert that my mother came to know and love.
-Tapioca is basically small pearls that create a nice texture in desserts that contain coconut milk or exotic fruits.
-It’s easy to cook and refreshing to eat.
-Try making it and I hope you enjoy it too
+A very special dessert my mother would make during Ramadan that my brother and I could not resist eating was Sweet Tapioca with Coffee Jelly.
+It is a Japanese dessert that my mother came to know and love and has made ever since.

 Share this story